-ATD Fourth World was proud to be co-convener on a ‘Strengthening Accountability through Collaboration in National Voluntary Reviews: Partners for Review’ an informal breakfast dialogue at the U.N. with the Bahá’í International Community, Regions Refocus, and the Permanent Mission of Germany to the United Nations on January the 26th 2017.
+In the context of the UN work to monitor the implementation of the Sustainable Development Goals (SDGs) ATD Fourth World convened a breakfast dialogue on the theme ‘Strengthening Accountability through Collaboration in National Voluntary Reviews: Partners for Review’, organized together with the Bahá’í International Community, Regions Refocus, and the Permanent Mission of Germany to the United Nations on January the 26th 2017.

-- Every country has unique challenges, and National Voluntary Reviews could serve as a space to address these challenges.
+- Every country has unique challenges, and National Voluntary Reviews could serve as a space to address these challenges and share best practices.

-- The 10 minute presentation of national voluntary reviews at the HLPF should be one more step in a process of participatory monitoring and review.
+- The 10 minute presentation of national voluntary reviews at the HLPF should be one step in a year long process of participatory monitoring and review.

-- Germany has launched the “Partners for Review Process” — comprehensive platform for continued dialogue.
-One meeting took place in November.
-A second meeting will likely take place this spring.
-The objectives of Partners for Review:
+- Germany has launched “Partners for Review” – a transnational multi-stakeholder network for a robust review process .
+The inaugural meeting took place in November in Germany.
+A second meeting will likely take place this spring in Colombia.